Blog

 Zuora Revenue

-Zuora Revenue is ranked as the number-one Automated Revenue Management product in the 2022 MGI 360 Market Ratings Report (MRR) and Buyer’s Guide.
+Zuora Revenue is ranked number one overall for Automated Revenue Management in MGI Research’s 2025 MGI 360™ ARM Top 30 Buyer’s Guide.
 Subscription commerce businesses can use Zuora Revenue to track and analyse revenue in real time.

 Innovative, cutting-edge grouping logic aggregates various data types (invoices, orders, etc.) to simplify in-depth analysis.
 Decision makers can study historical transaction data to gain up-to-the-minute insights, while dozens of pre-built reports eliminate the need for manual revenue reporting.

-Zuora Collect
+Zuora Collections

-Subscription businesses can rely on Zuora Collect to access payments from subscribers worldwide and recover as many as 20% more failed payments (thanks to the Smart Retry feature.)
+Subscription businesses can rely on Zuora Collections to access payments from subscribers worldwide and recover as many as 20% more failed payments (thanks to the Smart Retry feature.)
 This can help companies understand which metrics impact cash flow with real-time performance tracking.

-With Zuora Collect, you can access more than 35 payment gateways, and the Universal Payment Connector lets you connect to payment providers anywhere in the world.
+With Zuora Collections, you can access more than 35 payment gateways, and the Universal Payment Connector lets you connect to payment providers anywhere in the world.
 The Payment Method Updater allows you to proactively update subscribers’ credit or debit card details, and subscribers can pay through various methods with the Advanced Payments Manager.

 How does Zuora pricing work?